HuyDucVo/MJapp/README.md

-# MJapp - ePaise- ideaTree Coding Challenge
+# MJapp - ePaisa- ideaTree Coding Challenge

 This is an Android that get the Michael Jacson songs from iTunes database then populate it on the app.
 ## The Challenge